Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 Therapy: VABOMERE (meropenem and vaborbactam)

-Disease: carbapenem-resistant Enterobacteriaceae (CRE).
+Disease: carbapenem-resistant Enterobacteriaceae ((CRE)).

-"The Medicines Company announced that new data from its TANGO II study of VABOMERE (meropenem and vaborbactam) was associated with higher overall cure and lower mortality versus “best available therapy” (BAT) in subjects with known or suspected carbapenem-resistant Enterobacteriaceae (CRE).
+News: "The Medicines Company announced that new data from its TANGO II study of VABOMERE (meropenem and vaborbactam) was associated with higher overall cure and lower mortality versus “best available therapy” (BAT) in subjects with known or suspected carbapenem-resistant Enterobacteriaceae (CRE).
 VABOMERE showed a higher cure rate compared to BAT at the end of therapy (64.3% vs. 33.3%; p=0.04) and test-of-cure (57.1% vs. 26.7%; p=0.04).
 In immunocompromised patients, its superiority in clinical cure was more pronounced (60.0% vs. 12.5%; p<0.01)."

-VABOMERE was recently approved by the FDA for the treatment of adult patients with complicated urinary tract infections (cUTI), including pyelonephritis, caused by designated susceptible Enterobacteriaceae – Escherichia coli, Klebsiella pneumoniae and Enterobacter cloacae species complex.
+Analysis: VABOMERE was recently approved by the FDA for the treatment of adult patients with complicated urinary tract infections (cUTI), including pyelonephritis, caused by designated susceptible Enterobacteriaceae – Escherichia coli, Klebsiella pneumoniae and Enterobacter cloacae species complex.
 The Medicines Company plans to begin sales and distribution of VABOMERE in the fourth quarter of 2017 and has set a $990 price per day of therapy.

 The Company estimates, based on data derived from public sources and internal research, that there are over 60,000 patients with CRE infections annually in the United States.
 Infections due to CRE are associated with high antibiotic failure rates, high mortality (up to 50%), and high cost to hospitals, third party payers, and society (which could range from $10,000-$84,000 per episode).

 The therapy may last for 2 weeks, so let’s assume, at $990/day, a cost of $20,000 for each episode.
 I increased the number slightly because of the existing high episodic cost to patients.
 Now, if we assume a 5% penetration, we have 3000 patients with a single episode per year.
 At a price tag of $20,000, that gives us a revenue estimate of $60mn in the first year for the drug in this indication.

-Biogen’s SPINRAZA (nusinersen) shows positive interim data from a phase 3 study, shares up 2%
+Biogen’s SPINRAZA (nusinersen) shows positive interim data from a Phase 3 study, shares up 2%

 Company: Biogen (NASDAQ: BIIB)